Using Azure API Management service with an internal virtual network

 With Azure Virtual Networks, Azure API Management can manage APIs not accessible on the internet.
 A number of VPN technologies are available to make the connection.
 API Management can be deployed in two main modes inside a virtual network:

-When API Management deploys in internal virtual network mode, all the service endpoints (gateway, the Developer portal, the Azure portal, direct management, and Git) are only visible inside a virtual network that you control the access to.
+When API Management deploys in internal virtual network mode, all the service endpoints (the proxy gateway, the Developer portal, direct management, and Git) are only visible within a virtual network that you control the access to.
 None of the service endpoints are registered on the public DNS server.